ShikharSundriyal/DataStructureAlgorithms/StacksQueues/Readme.md

 Maintain a min variable ,
-First push first element to the data stack and update min with the first element On second element if the element > min then simply push the element to the data stack if the element < min then , encode the value with = val+ (val-min) and min with element.(here you will push a smaller element than the minimum element which indicates it is a fake value)
+First push first element to the data stack and update min with the first element On second element if the element > min then simply push the element to the data stack if the element < min then , encode the value with **val + (val-min)** and min with element.(here you will push a smaller element than the minimum element which indicates it is a fake value)
 Now while popping the element , if data.peek() < min this means it is a fake value, so return the min that is the original element, find old min to udpate the minimum variable.